 Dr Elizabeth Redrup Hill

 Elizabeth is a Senior Policy Analyst (Law and Regulation) in the humanities team.
-She works on legal and ethical issues for genomics, data, artificial intelligence and other innovative health technologies at the cutting-edge of personalised healthcare.
+She works on legal and ethical issues for data protection, medical devices, artificial intelligence, and other technologies at the cutting-edge of health innovation.

 Elizabeth has taught criminal law at the University of Southampton and medical law and ethics at Imperial College London.
 She was a Committee Member of the Institute of Medical Ethics’ Postgraduate Bioethics Committee (PGBC) and a postgraduate researcher at Southampton University’s Health, Ethics and Law research group (HEAL).